 What are the new proposed regulations?

-To the long-standing vegetation management practices, we are proposing adding the following:
+To the long-standing vegetation management practices, the proposed ordinance would require:

 Do these regulations apply to all other structures on the property (decks, detached shed, garage, pool house, etc) or just the main house?